-The Company is subject to the de facto control of the Ministry of the Economy and Finance, which has sufficient votes to exercise a dominant influence at Enel's ordinary shareholders' meetings; however, the above-mentioned Ministry is not in any way involved in managing and coordinating the Company, since the Company makes its management decisions on a fully independent basis in accordance with the structure of duties and responsibilities assigned to its corporate bodies; the foregoing is confirmed by Article 19, paragraph 6, of Decree Law No. 78/2009 (subsequently converted into Law No. 102/2009), which clarified that the regulations contained in the Italian civil code regarding the management and coordination of companies do not apply to the Italian government.
+The Company is subject to the de facto control of the Ministry of the Economy and Finance, which has sufficient votes to exercise a dominant influence at Enel's ordinary shareholders' meetings; however, the above-mentioned Ministry is not in any way involved in managing and coordinating Company, since the Company makes management decisions on a fully independent basis in accordance with the structure of duties and responsibilities assigned to its corporate bodies; the foregoing is confirmed by Article 19, paragraph 6, of Law Decree No. 78/2009 (subsequently converted into Law No. 102/2009), which clarified that the regulations contained in the Italian Civil Code regarding the management and coordination of companies do not apply to the Italian Government.